 3. More Play and Exercise

-These days, you’ll find more and more children get addicted to their gadgets for some entertainment.
+These days, you’ll find more and more children get addicted to their gadgets for entertainment.
 If you wish to take your kids away from this kind of lifestyle, then owning a dog can help.

 Dogs are naturally energetic which means, owners are more likely to engage in physical activities.
-These include, but are not only limited to, walking, running, and outside plays.
+These include but are not only limited to, walking, running, and outside plays.

 4. Dogs work wonders for kids with Autism

-There are times that even parents are having difficulty dealing with their kids who were diagnosed with Autism.
+There are times when even parents are having difficulty dealing with their kids who were diagnosed with Autism.
 Their levels of stress and anxiety attacks are over the edge and sometimes, for us who do not experience it firsthand, it is hard to comprehend.